m4r35n357/ODE-Playground/README.md

 2nd to 10th order integrators, with visualization of the time stepping structure

 Examples:
-* Kerr Black Hole orbits (using a "pseudo-Hamiltonian" approach)
 * N-Body system
 * Mass-spring system
 * Central mass Newtonian system